makersacademy/acebook-rails-template/README.md

 REQUIRED INSTRUCTIONS:

-1. Fork this repository to `acebook-teamname` and customize the below**
+1. Fork this repository to `acebook-livewire` and customize the below**

 [You can find the engineering project outline here.](https://github.com/makersacademy/course/tree/master/engineering_projects/rails)